Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 5. Wait for the codespace to be created.
 6. Configure the monorepo and install its dependencies (see README).

-### Open a Codespace with VS Code
+### Stopping a Codespace instance

-If you prefer to develop with VS Code rather than inside your browser:
+If your codespace is open in your browser, you can stop it with the following step.
+Note that a codespace stops automatically after one hour of inactivity.

 1. Click on the button "Codespaces" located in the bottom-left corner.
 2. Click on "Stop Current Codespace".

+### Opening a Codespace with VS Code

+If you prefer to develop with VS Code rather than inside your browser:

-3. Open your browser and go to [GitHub Codespaces].
+1. Open your browser and go to [GitHub Codespaces].
-4. Find the codespace that you want to open with VS Code.
+2. Find the codespace that you want to open with VS Code.
-5. Click on the three-dot menu > "Open in ..." > "Open in Visual Studio Code"
+3. Click on the three-dot menu > "Open in ..." > "Open in Visual Studio Code"

 ## Accessing apps and services